FACTBOX-Political risks to watch in Angola

-Santos and his MPLA party have passed a budget with a steep rise
+Santos and his MPLA party have presented a budget with a steep

 allow Africa's No. 2 oil producer to keep posting rapid growth.